-Line cutting has been completed on the Kidd Creek project with the IP survey near completion on 4 primary targets in Carnegie Twp in advance of a proposed 2,000 meter drill program.
+Line cutting was completed earlier in 2023 on the Kidd Creek project with the IP survey near completion on 4 primary targets in Carnegie Twp in advance of a proposed 2,000 meter drill program.
 The Kidd Creek Project consists of a group of patents and mineral claims, including 50% held with 11530313 Canada Inc acquired from Explor Resources Inc. in the vicinity of the Kidd Creek Mine, 24 km north of Timmins Ontario.